rogerxaic/EventStreams/eventstreams057.md

 administration API.
 The time limit is a minimum of an hour and a maximum of 30 days.

-For information about restrictions on the settings allowed when you create topics using a Kafka client or Kafka Streams, see [APIs for topic administration](/docs/services/EventStreams?topic=eventstreams-kafka_using).
+For information about restrictions on the settings allowed when you create topics using a Kafka client or Kafka Streams, see [Using the Kafka API](/docs/services/EventStreams?topic=eventstreams-kafka_using).

 ## Creating and deleting topics in Kafka
 {: #create_delete}